Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-20-event-handling.md

     }
 ```

 Let's change this so that we can move our object with the **WASD** and have the circle increase continuously.
-Let's look at how it changed.
+Let's look at how it evolved.

 ```js
     var x = 50;